 The Co-op is operated by artists who live in Grey and Bruce Counties, in Southern Ontario.
 When an artist applies for membership, he or she brings some examples to the store and the Co-op Board of Directors discuss the work at their monthly meeting.
 If they think that the work would fit in well with the mix of artworks already in the store, the artist is invited to show his or her work at the store for a month as a Guest Artist.
 If the artist and the store are happy with the way the trial month worked out, the artist is added to a list of potential members.
 Our membership is limited to a certain number, so new members are not chosen in a first come, first serve basis, but rather by the need to represent a certain medium.

 What duties do artists have as members?

-Each artist works a four hour shift in the store each month, plus an extra shift in December.
+Each artist works a four hour shift in the store each month, plus an extra shift in December and three additional shifts throughout the year.
 There is an annual membership fee, a monthly rent fee, and a percentage of sales goes towards the operations of the store.
 As a co-op, all members take part, to some degree, in the management of the store.
 They can become board or committee members, or perhaps there is some other sort of way they like to help out.
 One of the nicest aspects of being involved with the Artists’ Co-op is the chance to meet and work with other artists in the region.
 The day to day business operation of the Artists’ Co-op is overseen by our store manager.

 Along with running the store, what else does the Co-op do?